lunnar211/HackFacebokpass/README.md

-# TOOLS INI DI BUAT OLEH Dipesh Karki
+# THIS TOOL IS COODED BY Dipesh Karki
-# KALIAN BISA KUNJUNGI SOSMED KAMI ig pranata_pasha
+# VISIT OUR CHANNEL TECHNICAL DIPESH
-# TEAM InDoNeSiA CYBER ErRoR SySTem
+# TEAM TECHNICAL DIPESH
-# Special Thanks to Technical Dipesh
+# Special Thanks to MR DIPESH KARKI